nakatamaho/gmpxx_mkII/README.md

-Yet another GMP C++ wrapper for High-Precision Calculations
+# Yet Another GMP C++ Wrapper for High-Precision Calculations

-# Overview
+## Overview

-The gmpxx_mkII is a C++ class designed to facilitate high-precision arithmetic operations using the GMP library licensed under 2-clause BSD license.
-MPFR is a C library for multiple-precision floating-point computations with correct rounding.
-This class provides a convenient C++ wrapper around the MPFR library's functionalities.
+`gmpxx_mkII` is a C++ class designed to facilitate high-precision arithmetic operations using the GMP library, which is licensed under the 2-clause BSD license.
+GMP is a C library for multiple-precision floating-point computations.
+This class provides a convenient, alternative C++ wrapper around the GMP library's functionalities.

-Features
+### Features

+- High-level source compatibility with `gmpxx.h`
+- Implementation of trigonometric (sin, cos, tan, asin, acos, atan, etc.) and transcendental functions (log, exp)
-    * licensed under the 2-clause BSD License.
+- Licensed under the 2-clause BSD License
-    * written from scratch
+- Written from scratch
-    * Easy-to-use interface for multiple-precision arithmetic.
-    * Integration with MPFR library's multiple-precision types.
-    * Exception safety and efficient memory management.
-    * Support for copy and move semantics.

-# Requirements
+## Requirements

-    C++17 or higher.
+- C++17 or higher

-    MPFR library installed on your system.
+---

 # Installation